pagekit/docs/tutorials/extension.md

-# How to develop a complete extension
+# How to develop an extension

 <p class="uk-article-lead">This tutorial follows all steps needed to setup and develop a full extension to manage Todo items in the admin area of Pagekit.
 You will learn about basic extension concepts, controllers, routing, view rendering and the Vue.js framework.</p>